Teravus/LightPanelControlTool/README.md

-# Neewer Light Panel Tool
+# Unofficial Neewer Light Panel Tool

 Neewer Light Panel Tool is a standalone Windows WPF utility for controlling Neewer Bluetooth light panels from third-party stream control software such as StreamDeck, Streamer.bot, SAMMI, or any tool that can send an HTTP request.